TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TopLevelObjects/Page/Index.rst

         can be applied.

         Currently one difference between :typoscript:`includeJS` and :typoscript:`includeJSLibs` exists:
-        There is no :typoscript:`data`-array as optional parameter but all keys not explicitly mentioned as parameters are used as additional attributes.
+        There is no :typoscript:`data`-array as optional parameter but all keys not explicitly mentioned as parameters are used as additional attributes - behaviour is the same as in :ref:`includeCSS <setup-page-includecss-array>`..

         ..  code-block:: typoscript
             :caption: EXT:site_package/Configuration/TypoScript/setup.typoscript